nk64/GT4286/Known Issues.md

 ## Downloaded games don't load via the History and Collection tabs
 If you add games to the ```/download``` folders and then play them and add them to your Collection when you select them from the Collection or History tabs they don't load.
-This is not a problem for the builtin games.
+This is not a problem for the built-in games.